Your Flight

 We analysed more than 8,000 data points along your route from John F Kennedy International Airport, New York to Los Angeles International Airport, Los Angeles.

-4 hours 20 minutes into the flight: Some moderate bumps expected.
+1 hour 15 minutes, 1 hour 30 minutes, and 4 hours into the flight: Some moderate bumps expected.

 The crew may adjust altitude or ask you to stay seated during these sections.